zakkak/workspace-grid/Readme.md

 If you want to use arrow keys to navigate between workspaces in the overview, use the [Workspace navigator extension](https://extensions.gnome.org/extension/29/workspace-navigator/).

-If you want a graphical workspace indicator in your panel (_a la_ GNOME-panel's Workspace Switcher Applet), I am working on a [Graphical Workspace Indicator extension](https://bitbucket.org/mathematicalcoffee/graphical-workspace-indicator-gnome-shell-extension) compatible with this one.
+If you want a graphical workspace indicator in your panel (_a la_ GNOME-panel's Workspace Switcher Applet with the window icon snapshots and all), I am working on a [Graphical Workspace Indicator extension](https://bitbucket.org/mathematicalcoffee/graphical-workspace-indicator-gnome-shell-extension) compatible with this one (still in progress...).
+There's a simpler version of a the GNOME 2.x workspace switcher currently (20/Sep) in review on e.g.o: [WorkspaceBar](https://extensions.gnome.org/review/1856) (It displays workspace numbers and all in one row.
+Very handy.).

+Let me know of similar extensions to add to this list.

 ---